sma/darti/article.md

     ...
 ```

-I'm using a neat trick to deal with the often occuring pattern "if foo != null then bar(foo!) else ..." in a more functional way by using this extension method:
+NB: I'm using a neat trick to deal with the often occuring pattern `if foo != null then bar(foo!) else ...` in a more functional way by using a `let` extension method:

 ```dart
     extension LetExtension<T> on T {